Monthly Grocery Budget: How Much Should You Spend?

 Putting the anchors together

 Run both numbers.
 If your income-based ceiling is higher than your per-person floor, great, you have breathing room, and you can aim at the floor and bank the difference.
 If your income-based ceiling is lower than the per-person floor, your budget is tight and you will need the cutting tactics later in this article, or you will need to find the money elsewhere in your budget.
-A free budget planner makes this comparison painless, because you can plug in income and see every category at once instead of doing it on a napkin.
+Our grocery budget calculator runs this for your exact household size in seconds, and a free budget planner makes the wider comparison painless, because you can plug in income and see every category at once instead of doing it on a napkin.

 Monthly grocery budgets are hard to feel at the store.
 Divide your monthly target by 4.3 to get a weekly cap.
 A $600 monthly budget becomes about $140 a week, which is a number you can actually check against your cart before you reach the register.

-The Rivera family (two adults, two kids, ages 6 and 9)
+A family of four (two adults, two kids, ages 6 and 9)

-To hit it, they did three things: planned dinners for the week before shopping, switched the obvious store brands (cereal, pasta, canned goods, cleaning supplies), and moved one weekly takeout night into the grocery budget as a planned "easy" meal.
-That last move alone recovered about $50 a month that had been hiding in the restaurant line.
-They hit $1,010 the first month and $980 the second.
+Three moves close a gap like that: plan the week's dinners before shopping, switch the obvious store brands (cereal, pasta, canned goods, cleaning supplies), and fold one weekly takeout night into the grocery plan as a planned "easy" meal.
+That last swap alone often recovers $40 to $50 a month that was hiding in the restaurant line.

-Take-home pay is $3,400 a month.
-Dana's spending was all over the place, somewhere between $400 and $650 depending on how many work lunches got bought, and there was no real number behind it.
+Say take-home pay is $3,400 a month, and spending drifts between $400 and $650 depending on how many work lunches get bought, with no real number behind it.

-Here the income anchor ($408) and the per-person range overlap nicely, so Dana set a clean $400 monthly grocery budget, about $93 a week.
-The single biggest leak was buying lunch near the office four days a week, which never showed up as "groceries" but absolutely was food spending.
-Batch-cooking two lunch recipes on Sunday cut that almost entirely.
-Dana landed at $390 the first full month and felt no sense of deprivation, just less waste at the back of the fridge.
+Here the income anchor ($408) and the per-person range overlap, so a clean $400 monthly budget, about $93 a week, makes sense.
+The biggest leak is usually the weekday lunch bought near the office, which never shows up as "groceries" but absolutely is food spending.
+Batch-cooking a couple of lunch recipes on Sunday closes most of that without any real sense of deprivation.

-The pattern in both cases is the same.
-Find the real current number, run the two anchors, pick a target between them, and then close the gap with a couple of high-impact habits rather than twenty tiny sacrifices.
+The pattern is the same either way.
+Find your real current number, run the two anchors, pick a target between them, and then close the gap with a couple of high-impact habits rather than twenty tiny sacrifices.
 If you want a deeper list of those habits, the 27 ways to save money on groceries post ranks them by how much they actually move the bill.

 How to cut to hit a target